'We've Been Praying For This Day': Conjoined Twins Separated In Marathon Surgery Discharged Just In Time For Christmas

 SACRAMENTO (CBS13) — Nearly two months after their marathon separation surgery at the UC Davis Children’s Hospital, two formerly conjoined twins will get to spend their first Christmas at home.

-Abigail and Micaela Bachinskiy were born earlier in 2020 connected at the head – a condition so rare that it happens in only about one in every 2.5 million births.
+Abigail and Micaela Miroshnik were born earlier in 2020 connected at the head – a condition so rare that it happens in only about one in every 2.5 million births.

 RELATED: Conjoined Twins Separated After Marathon Surgery At UC Davis Children’s Hospital